 The group can be hired for community events.
 We use music as part of our mission to enlighten and entertain as wide an audience as possible.
 We analyse classic Tongan songs and explain why the songs were composed, the background of the composers and what the songs mean as a way of interesting the younger generation in the music and lyrics of their culture.

 Further developments planned for Kaniva Tonga News include Tongan and English dictionaries and grammar guides, educational pages with basic facts and games pages for younger readers.

-According to the 2013 census there were 60,336 Tongans living in New Zealand, a 25% population increase since the beginning of the 21st century.
+According to the 2018 census there were 82,389 Tongans living in New Zealand, a more than 25% population increase since the beginning of the 21st century.
 Tongans make up 1.5% percent of the total New Zealand population.
 A total of 64% of Tongan adults have a formal secondary school or post-school qualification.
 A total of 80% of Tongans live in Auckland .

 Our audience is literate, well educated and growing.
 As more Tongans in New Zealand obtain tertiary qualifications and enter the professions, they are taking on new ideas, new horizons and new aspirations.

 Digital media such as Kaniva News and Entertainment are extremely influential in the Tongan community.
 While our primary audience is the Tongan community in New Zealand, we also have an audience in the Kingdom of Tonga, the United States and Australia.
 Kaniva aims to bring the Tongan community to New Zealand and New Zealand and the rest of the world to the Tongan community.